Skip to content

 Responsive Workflow

-The MCP responsive workflow follows a desktop-first approach:
+The MCP responsive workflow follows a large-first approach:

-1. Build the base layout at the base (desktop) breakpoint
+1. Build the base layout at the base (LG) breakpoint

 3. Use update_frame, update_spacing, or update_size — changes are saved as sparse overrides

-Only properties that differ from desktop are stored.
-The exported code uses max-md: and max-sm: prefixed Tailwind classes.
+Only properties that differ from the base are stored.
+The exported code uses max-xl: and max-md: prefixed Tailwind classes.